Controllability to the origin implies state-feedback stabilizability for discrete-time nonlinear systems: Introduction

 \section{Introduction}

 From control theoretic point of view, one of the most important properties of a system is stability.
 Controllability assures the existence of an open-loop control law, but in many cases, a state-feedback control law is preferable.

 For continuous-time systems, the relation between asymptotic controllability and state-feedback stabilizability has been established in \cite{Clarke1997}.
 In \cite{Clarke1997}, it has been shown that there is a discontinuous state feedback stabilizing control law for a system which is asymptotically controllable.
 Because the discontinuity of the control law arises naturally in stabilization and optimization problems, discontinuous control laws have been studied in many papers, e.g. \cite{Clarke2000,Ceragioli2002,Rifford2002,Clarke2011}.
+Regarding the time-scale, the stability property is classified into two categories: asymptotic property and finite-time property , and recently, there has been a growing interest on the latter property\cite{Haimo1986,Bhat2000,Huang2005,Moulay2006}.

 For discrete-time systems, problems related to controllability have been extensively studied in \cite{Jakubczyk1990,Albertini1994,Sontag1998}.
 However, these works do not deal with state-feedback stabilization problem.
 State feedback stabilization problem of discrete-time nonlinear systems has been studied for past decades (e.g. \cite{Byrnes1993,Kazakos1994,Jiang2001,Jiang2004,Orenelas-Tollez2014}), but researches dealing with nonsmooth or discontinuous control laws are relatively rare \cite{Meadows1995,Simoes1996}.
-Especially, to the best of the author's knowledge, discrete-time analogue of the results obtained in \cite{Clarke1997} have not been established yet.
-The objective of this note is to fill the gap.
+The connection between controllability and stabilizability has been analyzed in an early work by Sontag for piecewise linear systems\cite{Sontag1981}.
+In \cite{Sontag1981}, both finite-time stability and asymptotic stability has been analyzed, but the scope is limited to piecewise linear systems.
+More general systems have been deal with in \cite{Kreisselmeier1994,Kellet2004}, but they concentrate on asymptotic properties.
+To the best of the author's knowledge, the connection between controllability to the origin and finite-time state-feedback stabilizability has not been investigated for systems more general than piecewise linear systems.
+The objective of this technical communique is to fill the gap.

 In the following, we prove two facts.
 First, if a discrete-time nonlinear system is $N$-step controllable to the origin (precise definition of this notion is given below), then there is a (possibly discontinuous) state feedback control law for which the trajectory of the closed-loop system converges to the origin in $N$ steps.
 Second, if the system is asymptotically controllable to the origin and satisfies the controllability rank condition at the origin (again, precise definitions of these notions are given below), then there is a (possibly discontinuous) state feedback control law for which the trajectory of the closed-loop system converges to the origin in finite steps (the required steps may differ for different initial conditions.)
 Our construction explicitly uses the axiom of choice.